Brennan Lee Mulligan: Accolades

 He has received an "Excellence in Performance Award" from the New York International Fringe Festival, and won a 2019 Webby Award in the "Comedy: Shortform" category for his CollegeHumor skit, Tide CEO: You Gotta Stop Eating Tide Pods.
 In 2025, his series Dungeons and Drag Queens won "Best Web Series" at the Queerty Awards.

 Personal life

 Mulligan is the godson of comics artist and writer Michael Kaluta.
 In November 2015, Mulligan was a contestant on the American version of Who Wants to Be a Millionaire and won after incorrectly answering the -question.
+By 2020, he lived in Los Angeles.